 - Getting out of bed the day of surgery is the best way to prevent clots!
-It is important that we make sure we know how to control your pain after surgery so you can walk the day of surgery!
-Take your pain medication trial seriously. - Unless you regularly take a blood thinner, you will take one aspirin (325 mg) a day for 6 weeks after surgery. - You should perform ankle pumps and knee exercises as shown in the exercise handout.
+It is important that we make sure we know how to control your pain after surgery so you can be mobile the day of surgery!
+Take your pain medication trial seriously. - Unless you regularly take a blood thinner, you will take one aspirin (325 mg) a day for 6 weeks after surgery.